Shortwave International radio Airtime

 - Two billion people in the world still have access to at least one Shortwave capable set at home;

-- 300 million people use Shortwave on a weekly basis to access radio services.
-When government restrictions to national or foreign media, wars or crises happen, as they often do, the number of Shortwave receivers and listeners increase many times over.
+- 300 million people use Shortwave every week to access radio services.
+When government restrictions to national or foreign media, wars or crises happen, as they often do, the number of Shortwave receivers and listeners increases repeatedly.